opencord/voltha-docs/lf/README.md

 <!--

 # -----------------------------------------------------------------------
-# Copyright 2024 Open Networking Foundation Contributors
+# Copyright 2024 Linux Foundation Broadband Contributors
 #
 # Licensed under the Apache License, Version 2.0 (the "License");
 # you may not use this file except in compliance with the License.